-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
+Sampling Frequency Justification: Sampling and reporting frequencies were reduced from monthly to quarterly.
+Discharge monitoring data submitted by the permittee shows that operations at the facility have been consistent and have low variability.
+Therefore, the Department has found the permittee eligible for reduced monitoring frequencies.
+The permit is still protective of water quality.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
-Grab samples must be collected for pH and $E.\ coli$ , in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
+Grab samples, however, must be collected for pH and E. coli in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.